fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/investigation 2/fields/WHAT-TO-DO.md

 You are to review the following 40 questions and generate 5 different rephrased versions: Set A, Set B, Set C, Set D, and Set E.

 All sets must be semantically identical to the original questions while differing only in wording or phrasing.
-ENSURE that the meaning of each question remains as close to semantically identical as possible.
+ENSURE that the semantic stability of each question remains as close to semantically identical as possible.

 Respond in the following strict format and do not include any additional dialogue: